Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Formalization

 \section{Formalization}

 \paragraph{Notations} For any natural integer $n$, $[n]$ denotes the set $\{1, \ldots, n\}$.
-Vectors, which are column vectors, and matrices are denoted in bold and their components in normal typeface with indices (e.g., $\bm x = (x_1, \ldots, x_n)$).
-For a given set $X$, $\Delta(X)$ denotes the set of probability measures over $X$.
+Vectors, which are column vectors, and matrices are denoted in bold and their components in normal typeface with indices, e.g., $\bm x = (x_1, \ldots, x_n)$.
+For \pw{any} set $X$, $\Delta(X)$ denotes the set of probability measures over $X$.